-This desire is articulated in a variety of ways: “we want to define the standards for our industry,” “we are committed to being the leader in user interface technology,” “we want to be preeminent in our field, our region, our market segment,” etc.
+This desire is articulated in a variety of ways such as: “we want to define the standards for our industry,” “we are committed to being the leader in user interface technology,” and “we want to be preeminent in our field, our region, our market segment,” etc.

 How do accomplished people become the best?
 How do they know when they are performing well?
-Who judges them as setting standards?
+Who judges them as they set standards?

-For instance, Michael Jordan was, in his day, the best in basketball, Steffi Graf and Roger Federer the best in tennis, Tiger Woods in golf, etc. Each relentlessly focused on improving their game, day in and day out.
+For instance, Michael Jordan was, in his day, the best in basketball.
+Steffi Graf and Roger Federer were the best in tennis, Tiger Woods in golf, etc. Each athlete relentlessly focused on improving their game, day in and day out.
 They consistently invested their time and money in practice and coaching to build mastery.

 Notice that I am not saying these remarkable athletes were the best in a host of other sports as well.
 They knew what they could be best at and made it their focus.

-By contrast, look at how Tiger’s performance has deteriorated as a result of his focus shifting elsewhere.
+By contrast, look at how Tiger’s performance deteriorated when his focus shifted elsewhere.
 Considered by most to be the best ever in golf, few would argue that he sets the standard for conduct as a husband.